hashicorp/vault-secrets-operator/docs/threat-model/README.md

 ### Threats specific to the Vault Secrets Operator CSI driver

-The Vault Secrets Operator's helm chart can also be used to deploy the Vault Secrets Operator CSI driver.
-This is an alternate approach to delivering Vault secrets to application pods, in which a CSI driver pod is deployed on each node in the Kubernetes cluster, and can mount ephemeral volumes containing Vault secrets directly to pod containers.
+The Vault Secrets Operator's Helm chart can also be used to deploy the Vault Secrets Operator CSI driver.
+This is an alternate approach to delivering Vault secrets to application Pods, in which a CSI driver Pod is deployed on each node in the Kubernetes cluster, and can mount ephemeral volumes containing Vault secrets directly to Pod containers.

-Since the CSI driver does not make use of Kubernetes Secrets, some of the concerns in the above section can be avoided, but other security aspects should be considered.
+Since the Vault Secrets Operator CSI driver does not make use of persistent storage e.g. Kubernetes Secrets, some of the concerns in the above section can be avoided, but other security aspects should be considered.

 <table>
   <tr>